Gutchoo/REGRID_CRE_MAP/README.md

 **Phase 1 & 2 Complete** - The application is ready for property uploads and basic management.
 Users can:

-- Sign up and authenticate securely
+- Sign up and authenticate securely with Supabase Auth
 - Upload properties via CSV files (APN or address format)
 - Manually add properties by APN with automatic data lookup
 - Search and add properties by address with autocomplete